-I can tell you this, now: It is possible to go on safari, in 2016, and not feel like you’re play-acting a hunt.
+I can tell you this, now: It is possible to go on safari and not feel like you’re play-acting a hunt.
 It’s possible here, especially, at Angama, driving around with a guide like Alice.
 In the Mara, you see the animals on their terms, not yours.
 You are welcomed—karibu—not just by Angama, but by the Masai.
 You are their guest.
 It’s their land.
 Still.

 On my last day, I headed back to the runway, watching zebras scurry as the tiny Airkenya plane swooped down to land.
 I looked out my window as we took off, and beneath me, on the crest of a hill, overlooking the endless valley, was the wedding.
 Even from the sky I could make out the colors.
 Alice and the rest of the staff had traded their uniforms for native Masai dress, as had Nicky and her family.
 It was something to behold, bursts of Masai red and blue, the lush spectrum of the green hills.
 The Mara’s newest residents and its oldest.
 A celebration both traditional and not, some incredible new territory in between.